-When she is not researching or writing briefs, Cheli enjoys spending time with her children, running 5k and half marathon races, watching movies, and playing volleyball.
+When she is not researching or writing briefs, Cheli enjoys spending time with her husband and children, running 5k races and playing volleyball.

 Area of Practice:

 Social Security Disability

 North Carolina Central University School of Law, Juris Doctor

 The Ohio State University, Bachelor of Arts with distinction